If you have a WorkPro account, you will have received a confirmation email from no-reply@workpro.com.au containing your username.

 STEP 3: IDENTITY AND CONSENT

-Prior to 1 July 2018, the police check process required an applicant to provide what was previously known as 100 points of identification.
-Today, following the implementation of the National Identity Security Strategy, the police check process now incorporates the requirement for an applicant to provide four forms of identification against strict categories and provide express informed consent.
+Prior to 1 July 2018, the Police Checking Service required an applicant to provide what was previously known as 100 points of identification.
+Today, following the implementation of the National Identity Security Strategy, the Police Checking Service now incorporates the requirement for an applicant to provide four forms of identification against strict categories and provide express informed consent.
 Identity document categories are as follows:

 A full list is available here.